W-L/fedflow/README.md

 create a single log file that captures everything

-create a function to create the serialgroup (is used multiple times)

-finally get the vm from kevin

-test if vagrant works on the vm

-launch and provision the vms

-get the ssh info from vms, generate a new toml config file in resources with that

 test if all tools work on the vms (docker, fc, playwright, ...)

-get rid of remotato in this project again, was only for temp testing

 test the fc workflow (IO e.g.)